trentwiles/Where2Report/README.md

 # Where2Report
-A mega list of where do report abuse to web hosts.
+A mega list of where do report abuse to web hosts and ISPs.

 | Host       | Report Form/Email     | Notes     |